devdeliw/website/content/posts/nasa_derive_1.md

 {{< katex />}}

-This post will be math heavy.
+This post is math heavy.
 I'll try to walk through it all elegantly though.

 The Spin Hamiltonian $\mathscr{H}$ governs the spin-physics of recombination.
 It's what we need to program before starting to simulate EDMR.